Islandora/Islandora-DevOps-Interest-Group/Deployment Guides/Provisioning-Islandora-on-Ubuntu-16.md

 especially if you have a large installation.
 Also, the default log level in `/etc/blazegraph/log4j.properties` is `WARN`, which you may wish to set to `ERROR`.

-Whichever method of installing Blazegraph you have chosen, check that Blazegraph is present at port 8081.
+Whichever method of installing Blazegraph you have chosen, check that Blazegraph is present at port 8081, then stop the service.
 ```
 systemctl stop blazegraph
 ```